-Sem: F Pre-Req: DSPR 0800, DSPW 0800, or acceptable placement scores
+Sem: F 3 Lec. hrs./week Pre-Req: DSPR 0800, DSPW 0800, or acceptable placement scores

 An introduction to the field of social work, its history and important theoretical and practical approaches in the context of social and ethnic diversity.
 Attention is paid to the strengths perspective as well as to the concept of social justice and the understanding of person in environment.